yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/social-oauth.md

 Assuming we have created an client ID and secret in Google Apps to grant ourselves access to the users data, we need those details, and some additional ones from Tyk itself.

+### To Set up an OAuth client with Google Apps

+1. Go to the [Google Developer Console](https://console.developers.google.com/) and create a new app
+2. Register a new OAuth client.
+Let's call it WebApp 1 (Select "New Credentials -> OAuth Client ID")
+3. Select Web App
+4. Add the following URL (modify for your domain) to the "Authorized redirect URIs" section: `http://tib-hostname:TIB-PORT/auth/{PROFILE-ID}/gplus/callback`

 #### Create an OAuth Client in Tyk Dashboard

 TIB will use the OAuth credentials for GPlus to access and authenticate the user, it will then use another set of client credentials to make the request to Tyk to generate a token response and redirect the user, this means we need to create an OAuth client in Tyk Dashboard before we can proceed.